 \section{Introduction}

-Teleoperation has long been recognized as an essential component in gathering on-robot data for learning from demonstrations \cite{cheng2024open, ding2024bunny, iyer2024open, fu2024mobile, george2023openvr, qin2023anyteleop, zhu2020bimanual, leonardis2024hand, shaw2024bimanual, park2024using, wang2024dexcap}.
+Researchers have long recognized teleoperation as an essential component for gathering on-robot data used in learning from demonstrations~\cite{iyer2024open, fu2024mobile, qin2023anyteleop, shaw2024bimanual, park2024using, wang2024dexcap}.
 An intuitive and user-friendly teleoperation system is crucial for collecting high-quality, diverse, and scalable data.
 However, effectively controlling robots with dexterous hands remains a significant challenge.
-The fundamental differences between human and robotic hands make the direct mapping of human movements to robotic actions exceptionally complex.
-These inherent structural and functional differences, combined with the precision required for precise manipulation tasks, often result in inefficient and potentially compromised data collection processes.
+The fundamental differences between human and robotic hands make the direct mapping of human movements to robotic actions exceptionally complex~\cite{cheng2024open, kennel2021manipulability, huang2025human}.
+These inherent structural and functional disparities, combined with the precision required for fine-grained tasks, often result in inefficient and potentially compromised data collection processes.

 Existing teleoperation systems face three significant challenges.
-First, novice users often struggle to control the robot effectively due to the lack of intuitive feedback on how their commands translate to robot actions, especially during complex manipulation tasks.
+First, new users often struggle to control the robot effectively due to the lack of intuitive feedback on how their commands translate to robot actions, especially during complex manipulation tasks.
 Second, without proper safeguards and real-time guidance, users may inadvertently issue unsafe commands that could damage the robot or its surroundings.
-Third, most current systems are tightly coupled with specific input devices or robot platforms, limiting their adaptability and broader application.
+Third, most current systems are tightly coupled with specific input devices or robot platforms, limiting their adaptability.
 These challenges significantly impact the quality and efficiency of data collection for robot learning.

-To address these challenges, we introduce TelePhantom, a teleoperation system that delivers precise control while maintaining affordability through its sub-\$1,000 hardware implementation.
-At its core, TelePhantom provides an interface where a virtual robotic arm spatially overlaps with the physical arm, allowing users to preview and confirm intended movements through an external input device (e.g., a foot pedal) before execution on the physical system.
+To address these issues, we introduce \textbf{TelePreview}, a teleoperation system that delivers precise control while maintaining affordability through its sub-\$1,000 hardware setup, as shown in Fig. \ref{fig: framework}.
+At its core, TelePreview provides an interface that overlays a \textbf{virtual robotic arm} onto the real-world scene, enabling users to preview motions.
+Precisely, a foot pedal or other external signal IO allows for mode switching between \emph{preview} (virtual-only) and \emph{align} (physical action alignment) modes.
+In \textit{preview} mode, users can verify and refine their intended actions with a virtual robot arm that is spatially aligned with the physical robot, ensuring that the final commands are safe and accurate once applied in the real world.